 Simply tending your garden, working the soil, is enough to release the bacteria into the air.
 So plant some flowers or vegetables, dig around, take a deep breath… and relax…

-Aside from the hormonal boost, growing flowers or your own produce will leave you feeling accomplished.
+Aside from the hormonal boost, growing flowers or your own produce will leave you feeling like you’ve truly accomplished something of value.
 You’ll have added some beauty to your world—not to mention the garden-to-table meals at your dinner table.

 If you’re thinking at all about Belize, you probably like to get your hands dirty.
 Even if you don’t garden, you’ll still benefit from breathing in the calm of these wide-open spaces.